dongdong-2009/AutoDemo/README.rst

   The default browser is Firefox,and we should get the firefox webdriver: `geckodriver`__

-  Copy the geckodriver to the /usr/local/bin/ otherwise, need to set the `PATH`__ :
+  Copy the geckodriver to the /usr/local/bin/ otherwise, need to set the `PATH`__ : export PATH=$PATH:/path/to/geckodriver Otherwise,copy to the path C:\Python27\selenium\webdriver,and add this path in the system environment path while you use the windows system.

-  export PATH=$PATH:/path/to/geckodriver

   __ https://github.com/mozilla/geckodriver/releases
   __ https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette/WebDriver